Sticky Cannabis vs. Dry Cannabis: What’s the Difference?

 Some cannabis is stickier than others because of its trichome and resin content.
 As mentioned before, each cannabis cultivar has its own unique makeup, with differing levels of cannabinoids.

 Generally speaking, the more cannabinoids are present, the more resinous (sticky) it will be.
-A high-THC cultivar is likely to be stickier than lower potency flower, with some important caveats.
+A high-THC cultivar is likely to be stickier than a lower potency flower, with some important caveats.

 Trichomes and cannabis stickiness

 An important component in the stickiness of cannabis comes from trichomes.
 Cannabis plants have three distinct trichome types, which are resinous glands on cannabis plants that make it sticky.
-These three trichomes are responsible for production of cannabinoids, terpenes, and other cannabis compounds:
+These three trichomes are responsible for the production of cannabinoids, terpenes, and other cannabis compounds:

-- Bulbous trichomes: Bulbous trichomes are the smallest of the three, and are barely visible.
+1. Bulbous trichomes: Bulbous trichomes are the smallest of the three, and are barely visible.
 Bulbous trichomes cover the cannabis plant, made up of a tiny stalk with a resin-secreting gland at its tip.
 The orb-like shape of the resin secretion is responsible for this trichome’s “bulbous” name.

-In addition to cannabinoid production, trichomes protect the plant against fungus, ultraviolet rays, and pests that damage crops.
+In addition to cannabinoid production, trichomes protect the plant against fungi, ultraviolet rays, and pests that damage crops.
 The resin produced by trichomes is extremely sticky and thick, like dried honey.
 Since this resin contains the cannabinoids and terpenes unique to the cultivar, the stickier the flower, the more potent it is.

 Why is Some Cannabis Dry?